harbanery/be-peworld-hirejob-app/README.md

 ## Contact

-If you have any questions or inquiries regarding this project, feel free to contact me at ryusuf05@gmail.com or [muhammadrisano](https://github.com/muhammadrisano) for back-end issues.
+If you have any questions or inquiries regarding this back-end project, feel free to contact him at [Github](https://github.com/muhammadrisano) or [LinkedIn](https://www.linkedin.com/in/muhammad-risano-80847b152/).
+Or if you just want to get in touch with me, feel free to contact me at ryusuf05@gmail.com or [LinkedIn](https://www.linkedin.com/in/raihan-yusuf/)

 ## Acknowledgements